aws-cloudformation/aws-cloudformation-resource-providers-sso/aws-sso-instanceaccesscontrolattributeconfiguration/docs/instanceaccesscontrolattributeconfiguration.md

 # AWS::SSO::InstanceAccessControlAttributeConfiguration InstanceAccessControlAttributeConfiguration

-InstanceAccessControlAttributeConfiguration for  sso instance

-`InstanceAccessControlAttributeConfiguration property is deprecated.
+InstanceAccessControlAttributeConfiguration property is deprecated.
 In order to support backwards compatibility this object is now optional and will be accepted.
-Please use the AccessControlAttributes property instead.`
+Please use the [AccessControlAttributes](accesscontrolattribute.md) property instead.

 ## Syntax